scality/Zenko/docs/docsource/operation/Introduction/index.rst

 graphical user interface beyond 1 TB of data under management, and other value-added features Scality elects to offer.

-Zenko can be accessed and managed through the Orbit GUI, or using direct API calls from the command line.
+Zenko can be accessed and managed through the Orbit GUI, or using direct API calls.
 Because Orbit acts as a seamless management interface to Zenko, people may confuse the interface (Orbit) with the underlying logic (Zenko).
 You can access Zenko from Orbit, or from the command line.
 Where it makes sense, Scality provides APIs to help customize, automate, and improve interactions with Zenko.

 .. toctree::
   :maxdepth: 2